 Popliteus, semimembranosus and semitendonosus as principal muscles.
 Sartorius and gracilis act as accessory muscles.

 Stability of Knee Joint

 Structurally, the knee is a week joint because the articular surfaces are not congruent.
 The tibial condyles are too small and shallow to hold the large, convex, femoral condyles in place.
-The femoropatellar articulation is not inherently stable because shallow articular surfaces, and because of the outward angulation between the long axis of thigh and of the leg.
+The femoropatellar articulation is not inherently stable because of shallow articular surfaces, and because of the outward angulation between the long axis of the thigh and of the leg.

 Stability to the joint is imparted by

 - Collateral ligament – maintain side to side stability.

 - Caspule thickenings as noted before

 - Iliotibial tract plays an important role in stabilizing the knee.